Abhijit25Mishra/cp-snippets/readme.md

 # Cp-snippets

 This is an open source project.
-It contains a collection of boiler plate code for competative programming contest such as Google-kickstart, codejam, codeforces-contest, codechef-contest, etc.
+It contains a collection of boilerplate code for competitive programming contest such as kickstart, codejam, codeforces-contest, codechef-contest, etc.

 ## Motivation for the project